Skip to main content

 When using custom routing, channel conditions must be explicitly provided in message.channels.
 Conditions from the template’s default routing are not automatically preserved.

-Important: When you specify a routing object in your message, channel conditions from the template’s default routing strategy are not automatically included.
-You must explicitly provide channel conditions in message.channels if you want them evaluated.
+When you specify a routing object in your message, channel conditions from the template’s default routing strategy are not automatically included.
+Add channel conditions explicitly in message.channels if you want them evaluated.

 {